-The following is a simplified example of how a primary lender would analyze a homebuyer's finances to determine how much the homebuyer could afford to borrow from the primary lender towards homeownership.
+A. The following is a simplified example of how a primary lender would analyze a homebuyer's finances to determine how much the homebuyer could afford to borrow from the primary lender towards homeownership.

 DEBT SERVICE FOR A FAMILY OF FOUR EARNING \$3,388 PER MONTH

 HOUSING PAYMENTS TOTAL OVERALL PAYMENTS

-Principal & Interest Payment \$ 886
+Principal & Interest Payment \$ 865 \$1,180 Housing

-Insurance 82
+Insurance 82 +200 Other Debt Service

-Taxes 162
+Taxes 233 \$1,380 Total Debt Service

-Total Housing Expense \$1,129

-(Overall debt service per month is 39% of \$3,388) (PITI is 34% of \$3,388)
+Total Housing Expense (PITI is 35% of \$3,388) \$1,180 (Overall debt service per month is 41% of \$3,388)

 OTHER HOUSEHOLD DEBT SERVICE

 Car Payment \$ 150

 Credit Card Payment 50

 Total Other Debt \$ 200

-A \$886 per month loan payment equates to borrowing \$156,000 at 5.5% for a 30 year term.
+A \$865 per month loan payment equates to borrowing \$143,000 at 5.88% for a 30 year term.

 SUBSIDY CALCULATION FOR A FAMILY OF FOUR EARNING \$3,388 PER MONTH

-Purchase Price of Property \$ 195,000
+Purchase Price of Property \$ 280,000

-Closing Costs 5,850

-Less City Downpayment Assistance (20%) 39,000
+Less Primary loan amount 143,000

-Less buyer down payment (3%) 5,850
+Less down payment of 1% 2,800

+Equals "GAP" \$ 134,200

+Plus estimated allowable settlement charges 8,400

-Equals Primary Loan Amount \$ 156,000
+Equals Total Subsidy \$ 142,600

-A. The housing unit selection process will be conducted by the homebuyers.
+B. The housing unit selection process will be conducted by the homebuyers.
 Prior to making an offer to purchase an eligible housing unit (see Section 3.0), homebuyer shall provide seller with a disclosure containing the following provisions:

-1. Homebuyer has no power of eminent domain and, therefore, will not acquire the property if negotiations fail to result in an amicable agreement; 2.
-Homebuyer's offer is an estimate of the fair market value of the housing unit, to be finally determined by a state-licensed appraiser;

-3. The housing unit will be subject to inspection.
-The housing unit must comply with local codes at the time of construction and local health and safety standards; 4.
-All housing units built prior to January 1, 1978, will require a lead paint disclosure to be signed by both the homebuyer and Seller (Attachment E); 5.
-Since the purchase would be voluntary, the seller would not be eligible for relocation payments or other relocation assistance; 6.
-The seller understands that the housing unit must be either: currently owner-occupied, newly constructed, or vacant for three months prior to submission of the purchase offer; 7.
-If the seller is not provided with a statement of the above six provisions prior to the purchase offer, the seller may withdraw from the agreement after this information is provided.
+- 1) Homebuyer has no power of eminent domain and, therefore, will not acquire the property if negotiations fail to result in an amicable agreement; - 2) Homebuyer's offer is an estimate of the fair market value of the housing unit, to be finally determined by a state-licensed appraiser; - 3) The housing unit will be subject to inspection.
+The housing unit must comply with local codes at the time of construction and local health and safety standards; - 4) All housing units built prior to January 1, 1978, will require a lead paint disclosure to be signed by both the homebuyer and Seller (Attachment E); - 5) Since the purchase would be voluntary, the seller would not be eligible for relocation payments or other relocation assistance; - 6) The seller understands that the housing unit must be either: currently owner-occupied, newly constructed, or vacant for three months prior to submission of the purchase offer; - 7) If the seller is not provided with a statement of the above six provisions prior to the purchase offer, the seller may withdraw from the agreement after this information is provided.

-B. Applicant submits executed standard form purchase and sale agreement and primary lender prequalification letter to Program Operator.
+C. Applicant submits executed standard form purchase and sale agreement and primary lender prequalification letter to Program Operator.
 The purchase and sale agreement will be contingent on the household and housing unit meeting Program eligibility requirements and receiving Program loan approval.
 Program Operator verifies applicant eligibility, housing unit and loan eligibility and amount of assistance to be provided consistent with these guidelines.

-C. Program Operator, where Program Operator is not the Sponsor, submits recommendation to the Sponsor for approval or denial, including the reasons for the recommendation.
+D. Program Operator, where Program Operator is not the Sponsor, submits recommendation to the Sponsor for approval or denial, including the reasons for the recommendation.
 Sponsor determines Applicant's approval or denial, and instructs Program Operator to notify Applicant.
 Program Operator provides written notification to Applicant of approval or denial with reason and, if denied, a copy of the Program's appeal procedures.

-D. When Primary Lender requirements are met, Program funds are deposited into escrow, with required closing instructions and loan documents.
+E. When Primary Lender requirements are met, Program funds are deposited into escrow, with required closing instructions and loan documents.